 - Potential for new family traditions after a divorce.

 - The needs of the children to spend time with each parent.

 Make Sure you Seek Legal Advice from a Raleigh Child Custody Lawyer

 Whatever method you choose to handle holiday custodial time, it is imperative that you seek and obtain the advice of an experienced Family Law Attorney.
 Child Custody cases are complicated and any agreements should be effectively drafted and formalized in a legally enforceable manner.
 A Child Custody Attorney can advise you on your options and North Carolina Child Custody Law.
-The decisions and schedules put into place early in a separation or divorce are vitally important and can be very difficult to change.
+The decisions and schedules put into place early in a contested, uncontested, or collaborative divorce are vitally important and can be very difficult to change.
 Specific legal advice is the best way to ensure you and your children will have the custodial schedule that everyone deserves.